 1 Source information

-This contribution was developed by IEEE Project 802®, the Local and Metropolitan Area Network Standards Committee (“IEEE 802”), an international standards development committee organized under the IEEE and the IEEE Standards Association (“IEEE-SA”).
+IEEE 802 LMSC is a leading consensus-based open standards development committee for networking standards that are used by industry globally.
+It produces standards for networking devices, including wired and wireless local area networks (“LANs” and “WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
+Technologies produced by implementers of our standards are a critical element for all networked applications today.

-The content herein was approved for submission by the IEEE 802.15™ Working Group for WPAN, the IEEE 802.18 Radio Regulatory Technical Advisory Group, and the IEEE 802 IEEE 802 LAN/MAN (LMSC), in accordance with the IEEE 802 policies and procedures, and represents the view of IEEE 802.
+IEEE 802 LMSC is a committee of the IEEE Standards Association and of Technical Activities, two of the Major Organizational Units of the IEEE.
+IEEE has over 460,000 members in more than 190 countries and its core purpose is to foster technological innovation and excellence for the benefit of humanity.
+IEEE is also a major accredited standards development organization whose standards are recognized worldwide.
+In submitting this document, IEEE 802 LMSC acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802 LMSC.

 2 Discussion

-WP 5C invited IEEE to provide information on technical and operational characteristics of their systems operating in the range 450-1 000 GHz.
+WP 5C invited IEEE to provide information on technical and operational characteristics of their systems operating in the range 450 GHz to 1000 GHz.

-On March 2022 IEEE 802.15 SC THz received a contribution entitled, “Draft channel plan of 500-GHz fixed wireless access“.
-It provides a use case, a block diagram of a 500-GHz band transceiver, a link budget using BPSK modulation scheme and channel plans.
-IEEE 802 did not include this in IEEE Std 802.15.3-2023, but noted to be included possible future project.
-Still, the information may help ITU-R WP 5C develop the working document in the future meeting.
+On March 2022 IEEE 802.15 TG3mb received a contribution entitled, “Draft channel plan of 500GHz fixed wireless access. ” It provides a use case, a block diagram of a 500 GHz band transceiver, a link budget using BPSK modulation scheme and channel plans.
+IEEE 802 did not include this in IEEE Std 802.15.3 —2023, but noted it to be included in a possible future project.
+Still, the information may help ITU-R WP 5C develop the working document in the future meetingin incorporate the information provided by this liaison statement into chapter 7 of the draft new report ITU-R F.[FS.CHAR.450-1 000 GHZ].

 IEEE 802 would appreciate if ITU-R WP 5C keeps it informed on the progress of the work.